skupperproject/skupper-example-hello-world/README.md

 * The `skupper` command-line tool, the latest version ([installation guide][install-skupper])

-* Access to two Kubernetes namespaces, from any providers you choose, on any clusters you choose
+* Access to at least one Kubernetes cluster, from any provider you choose

 [install-kubectl]: https://kubernetes.io/docs/tasks/tools/install-kubectl/
 [install-skupper]: https://skupper.io/install/index.html